meeladdawood/stock_predictor/README.md

-# Stock Predition using Python and SciKit Learn
+# Stock Prediction using Python and SciKit Learn